 Rio Grande Valley College is approved and regulated by the Texas Workforce Commission Career Schools and Colleges 101 East 15th Street, Austin, Texas 78778-0001.

-The Vocational Nursing Program is approved by the Texas Board of Nursing 333 Guadalupe Suite 3-460, Austin TX 78701-3944.
+The Texas Board of Nursing 333 Guadalupe Suite 3-460, Austin TX 78701-3944 and the Texas Workforce Commission Career Schools and Colleges jointly approve and regulate the Vocational Nursing Program and the Associate Degree in Nursing Programs.

-Rio Grande Valley College has a Certificate of Authorization to operate degree programs from the Texas Higher Education Coordinating Board (THECB) 1200 E. Anderson Lane, Austin TX 78752.
+Rio Grande Valley College is authorized to grant associate degree, grant credits toward degrees and to use certain protected academic terms from the Texas Higher Education Coordinating Board (THECB) 1200 E. Anderson Lane, Austin TX 78752.
+Authority for this exemption is based on the institution's accreditation with ABHES.